 SDG: Good Health and Well-Being

 Addiction and alcoholism are one of the greatest threats to people’s health and well-being.
 Early recovery is a particularly sensitive time, with as many as three-fourths of people experiencing relapse.
 Computing provides an opportunity to connect people with the support they need to get and stay in recovery.
-Working closely with members of the recovery community, we will conduct and analyze qualitative formative work to understand people's needs and values.
-Based on insights gained from this work, students will contribute to the development and deployment of interactive technologies for computational support for recovery.
-As some examples, we may work on a conversational agent to help connect people with support or web-based writing support tools to help people write more helpful comments in online health communities.
+Students may contribute to the development and deployment of interactive technologies for computational support for recovery or to empirical work to better understand opportunities for computing to amplify people's recovery.
+As some examples, we may work on a self-tracking and visualization system to help people in recovery be more resilient to stress or we may investigate how newcomers are welcomed and supported in an online recovery forum.

 Towards Safer Robotic Colorectal Surgeries: Visual Scene Recognition in the Abdominal Cavity to Prevent Inadvertent Surgical Injuries